Bioconductor/EuroBioc2018/README.md

-The 2018 edition of the **European Bioconductor Developer Meeting** will be hosted at the Technical University Munich, Germany, on December 2018.
+The 2018 edition of the **European Bioconductor Developer Meeting** will be hosted at the Technical University of Munich, Germany, on December 2018.

 - Where: [TUM-IAS Building](https://www.ias.tum.de/index.php?id=32), Lichtenbergstrasse 2a, Garching
 - When: 6 - 7 December 2018

 ## Introduction
-The meeting is aimed at biologists, bioinformaticians, programmers and software engineers who use or contribute to the Bioconductor project, or are interested in using Bioconductor.
+The meeting is aimed at biologists, bioinformaticians, programmers and software engineers who use or contribute to the [Bioconductor project](https://www.bioconductor.org/), or are interested in using Bioconductor.
 The goals are to:

 - foster the exchange of technical expertise
 - keep contributors up to speed with the latest developments coordinate any related efforts.

 The main conference will be on Thursday 6 and Friday 7 December 2018.
-The day before, attendees are welcome to join the STRATOS group for keyote talk by Lisa Mc Shane.
+The day before, attendees are welcome to join the [STRATOS group](http://stratos-initiative.org) for a keynote talk by [Lisa Meier McShane](https://brb.nci.nih.gov/aboutBRP/lmcshane.htm).

 ## Key dates
 - Oct 10: Abstract deadline